EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System: Background

 \subsection{Machine Reading Comprehension}

-The construction of vast Question Answering datasets, particularly the SQuAD benchmark \cite{rajpurkar2016squad}, has led to end-to-end deep learning models successfully solving this task, for instance \cite{seo2018bidirectional} is one of the first end-to-end model achieving impressive performances.
+The construction of vast Question Answering datasets, particularly the SQuAD benchmark \cite{rajpurkar2016squad}, has led to end-to-end deep learning models successfully solving this task, for instance, \cite{seo2018bidirectional} is one of the first end-to-end model achieving impressive performances.
 More recently, the finetuning of powerful language models like \textit{BERT} \cite{devlin2019bert} allowed achieving superhuman performances on this benchmark.
-In \textit{SpanBERT} \cite{joshi2020spanbert}, the pretraining task of the language model is masked span prediction instead of masked word prediction to be better adapted to the down-stream task of QA which consists in span extraction.
-All these models rely on the same paradigm : building query-aware vector representations of the words in the context.
-This fundamental idea makes these model unsuitable to the Open-Domain setting.
+In \textit{SpanBERT} \cite{joshi2020spanbert}, the pretraining task of the language model is masked span prediction instead of masked word prediction to be better adapted to the downstream task of QA, which consists of span extraction.
+All these models rely on the same paradigm: building query-aware vector representations of the words in the context.
+This fundamental idea makes these models unsuitable for the Open-Domain setting.